garethjmsaunders/digital-code-style-guide/htaccess.md

 **@author**
 It can be very helpful to include information about which developer added this block.
-This information must be in the same format as the @owner field.
+This information MUST be in the same format as the @owner field.

 You may include more than one @author field.
 This is useful if a second developer has made any changes to the original entry.
 List authors in the order they worked on the code, with earlier authors at the top.